-The District currently includes approximately 3,109 acres of land within its boundaries; however, the District is in the process of annexing approximately 47 acres of land into its boundaries.
+The District currently includes approximately 3,136 acres of land within its boundaries and is in the process of annexing an additional 10.27 acres of land owned by the Developer.
+The District is located approximately 25 miles northwest of the central downtown business district of the City of Houston, Texas and lies wholly within the exclusive extraterritorial jurisdiction of the City of Houston.
+Approximately 1,737 acres in District are within the boundaries of Cypress-Fairbanks Independent School District, approximately 722 acres in the District are within Katy Independent School District and approximately 677 acres in the District are within Waller Independent School District.
 The District lies west of Fry Road approximately 4 miles south of the intersection of Hempstead Highway and House Hahl Road.
 Access to the District is provided by U.S. Highway 290 to Fry Road south or by the Grand Parkway to House Hahl Road east.
 See "AERIAL LOCATION MAP."